"A Rhythmic Vocabulary" download package deal (book with 2 Patterns CDs and Timelines CD )Regular price $19.95

-The audio CD that comes with the book gives you a chance to hear how the parts for each rhythm fit together.
+The audio files that come with the book gives you a chance to hear how the parts for each rhythm fit together.
 It was recorded by Joh Camara, a master drummer from Bamako, Mali.
 Each rhythm lasts at least five minutes, so you'll have plenty of time to play along.
 And when Joh solos during the final three minutes of each track, you'll feel the thrill of playing your part along with an ensemble and lead drummer.

 "A superb work... it makes learning easy and fun, and Joh Camara's playing on the play-along CD is a joy to hear."
 Professor Michael Williams, Dept. of Music, Winthrop University

 Secrets of the Hand (download of book and CD)Regular price $14.95

 This is the download version of our book for any hand drummer who wants to learn to improvise and solo.
 Whether you play djembe or conga, the practical hand-pattern strategies explained here will help you get the most out of your hands with the least amount of effort.
 And whether you want to solo in a traditional African or Afro-Cuban ensemble, in a drum circle, in a band, or in your living room along with your favorite CDs, Secrets of the Hand will help you take your playing to the next level.